“IMAGINING OTHER…”

 shows the group’s outright climate science denial.

-The document concludes that “the claim that
+The document concludes that “the

-effective policy action that would eliminate the potential for
+design of effective policy action that would eliminate the potential for

 climate change.”